MartinMalinda/notion-vitepress/docs/guide/get-subscribers.md

 Some creators also found it effective to start at a lower price (e.g. at 4 EUR) and later raise the price (to 5-6 EUR).

-If you are having any difficulties with selecting the suitable price or have any questions, contact us at [info@herohero.co](mailto:info@herohero.co), we’ll be happy to help.
+If you are having any difficulties with selecting a suitable price or have any questions, contact us at [info@herohero.co](mailto:info@herohero.co), we’ll be happy to help.